COVID-19 Update: Sanctuary open Sundays. See details below.

 St. Timothy’s Lutheran Church exists in joyful response to God’s saving grace for the world through Jesus Christ.
 Every Sunday morning at 10:30 we are gathered as a community by the Holy Spirit around the gifts of the risen Christ in Word and Sacrament.
 We are richly fed with the bread of life at Jesus’ table, and we share from our abundance with all in need.
 Our congregation is currently seeking to address issues around food insecurity in our community.

-Hospitality and Returning to the Sanctuary on July 5, 2020
+Hospitality and Returning to the Sanctuary

 To make the sanctuary at St. Timothy’s a welcoming, safe, and comfortable place for all the following measures have been put into place: